Nitrokey/nitrokey-documentation/source/components/nextbox/remote/dns-rebind.rst

 by never returning a local IP (v4 & v6) address.

-In the context of the NextBox this means that, if you are using IPv6, the IPv6 address of your NextBox is considered local by your router and thus wiull not be returned during DNS resolving of your designated domain.
+In the context of the NextBox this means that, if you are using IPv6, the IPv6 address of your NextBox is considered local by your router and thus will not be returned during DNS resolving of your designated domain.

 .. note:: For IPv4 this is also applies, but not a problem.
 In the IPv4